carpentries-incubator/hpc-intro/_episodes/14-environment-variables.md

 ~~~
 {: .output}

-As you can see, there are quite a few&mdash;in fact, four or five times more than what's shown here.
+As you can see, there are quite a few — in fact,
+four or five times more than what's shown here.
-And yes,
-using `set` to *show* things might seem a little strange,
+And yes, using `set` to *show* things might seem a little strange,
-even for Unix,
-but if you don't give it any arguments,
+even for Unix, but if you don't give it any arguments,
 it might as well show you things you *could* set.

 Every variable has a name.
-All shell variables' values are strings, even those (like `UID`) that look like numbers.
+All shell variables' values are strings,
+even those (like `UID`) that look like numbers.
 It's up to programs to convert these strings to other types when necessary.
-For example, if a program wanted to find out how many processors the computer had,
+For example, if a program wanted to find out how many processors the computer
-it would convert the value of the `NUMBER_OF_PROCESSORS` variable from a string to an integer.
+had, it would convert the value of the `NUMBER_OF_PROCESSORS` variable from a
+string to an integer.

 ## Showing the Value of a Variable